Invest in Secured Corporate Credit, Rated A or Higher

 grip

-• Earn 8-11% Pre-Tax YTM
+• Earn upto 11% Pre-Tax YTM

 ABOUT CORPORATE BONDS

-What is Corporate Bonds investing?
+What are Corporate Bonds

 • Corporate Bonds are financial instruments (or securities) through which companies raise debt from investors.
-The capital raised is used to achieve business objectives such as starting new projects, scaling existing businesses, or working capital needs.
+The capital raised is used to achieve business objectives such as starting new projects, scaling existing businesses, or working capital needs

 • Investors who buy bonds are lending money to such companies that issue the bonds.
 In return, the companies enter a binding commitment to make interest payments periodically and repay the principal amount on the maturity date.